 As the £1 billion retailer builds more internal apps, user feedback and analytics will become increasingly important.
 “For us, the story doesn’t stop with deployment,” said Clarke.
 “We want to create a living app ecosystem that is constantly improving.
 We want users to be able provide feedback, suggest ideas, and feel engaged in the ongoing development process.”

 Ocado is currently busy building the Ocado Smart Platform (OSP) — the fusion of its end-to-end e-commerce, fulfillment, and logistics solution rewritten to run in the cloud — and a new modular and scalable hardware platform for building its highly automated warehouses.
 The company plans to use OSP not only to replatform its own U.K. businesses but also to provide large brick-and-mortar retailers around the world a shortcut to moving online.
-The ecosystem of internal apps that Ocado is building on the Salesforce Platform mirrors this external platform strategy and offers Ocado the opportunity of making these internal apps available to its OSP customers.
+The ecosystem of internal apps that Ocado is building on the Customer 360 Platform mirrors this external platform strategy and offers Ocado the opportunity of making these internal apps available to its OSP customers.

 “With Salesforce,” says Clarke, “we can turn our ideas for internal apps into reality for our people a lot faster.”